 We first examine the effects of winning a close ($\leq 5\%$ win-margin) mayoral election on land use and environmental outcomes on properties belonging to winning candidates, relative to outcomes on properties belonging to never-treated and not-yet treated runners-up.
 Figure 3 reports the effects of a mayoral candidate's entry into office on pasture, soy, and other crop cultivation as percentages of property area.
 Tables corresponding to results figures are reported in Appendixes B3-B6.
-While estimates at the candidate level are imprecise due to limited sample size,15 we note that entry into office substantially increases point estimates of soy cultivation during the first mayoral mandate (+212% in the first year, +592% in the second year, and +1057% in the last year of the mandate, from a baseline mean of 0.06% of property area).16 Land dedicated to cultivation of other agricultural crops declines weakly after candidates' entry into office in a close election, while there is a 4% decrease in pasture area during the first year as mayor.
+While estimates at the candidate level are imprecise due to limited sample size,15 we note that entry into office substantially increases point estimates of soy cultivation during the first mayoral mandate (+428% in the third year of the mandate, from a baseline mean of 0.06% of property area).16 At the same time, land dedicated to cultivation of other agricultural crops declines significantly (almost 3-fold in the fourth year of the mandate, from a baseline mean of 0.25%).
+Entry into mayoral office has no measurable effects on pasture area.